BayashiPascal/RunRecorder/README.md

 ### 2.1.4 Create a new metric

 After adding a new project you'll want to add the metrics that defines this project.
-In our example project there are two metrics: the date and time of the recording, and the recorded room temperature.
+In the example below there are two metrics: the date and time of the recording, and the recorded room temperature.

 *The metric's label must respect the following pattern: `/^[a-zA-Z][a-zA-Z0-9_]*$/`.
 The default value of the metric must respect the following pattern: `/^[^"=&]+$*/`.
 There cannot be two metrics with the same label for the same project.
 A metric's label can't be 'action' or 'project' (case sensitive, so 'Action' is fine).*